 Check if the exiting user is valid in SAP.
-If the User Valid Then Process the data (10)
+If the User Valid Then User create or Update Process (10)

 If the user is not valid send Failure status to SNOW*

 *SAP Gateway will need to check if this user already exists in the user masterdata.